-As we transition into another year, our minds typically gravitate to perceptions like what we are grateful for; what we learned in the last year; and the wisdom gained that we intend on taking forward into this seeming new year.
+As we transition into another seeming year, we typically gravitate to perceptions like what we are grateful for; what we learned in the last year; and the wisdom gained that we intend on taking forward into this seeming “new year.”
 And essentially – what we envision cultivating to becoming a healthier, happier and more peaceful person.

 The classic Vedic text known as the Upanishads asserts, “You are what your deepest desire is.
 As your desire is, so is your intention.
 As your intention is, so is your will.
 As your will is, so is your deed.
 As your deed is, so is your destiny.”

-And so we plant our seeds of intention, we water them, ensure they receive sunlight – and then we accept with utmost faith, what comes.
+And so we plant our seeds of intention, we water them, ensure they receive sunlight (nourishment) – and then we remain open and accept with utmost faith, what comes.

 Here are a few pointers to support you in powerfully setting your intentions:

 - Consider meditating for a minimum of 20 – 30 minutes before setting your intention.
-This will clear your mind and bring stillness.
+This will help clear your mind, bringing stillness and spaciousness.
 The most fertile ground for sowing our seeds of intention!